Where and when will my official photos be taken?

 To access this simply register at Free GraduationClip Registration.

-Graduation ceremonies that are taking place at the Royal Festival Hall The and Southwark Cathedral will be streamed live and can be viewed at King’s College London Live.
+Graduation ceremonies that are taking place at the Royal Festival Hall and Southwark Cathedral will be streamed live and can be viewed at King’s College London Live.

 Important to know: Live stream can only be viewed as the ceremony is happening.